 Senate Bill 1592 was signed into law in August 2007.
 This statute created the Energy Efficiency Portfolio Standard (EEPS) and a Renewable Portfolio Standard (RPS) and is among the most ambitious clean energy legislation in the nation.
-The EEPS will require Illinois utilities to reduce overall electric usage by 0.2% of demand in 2008, escalating to 2.0% by 2015.
+The EEPS required Illinois utilities to reduce overall electric usage by 0.2% of demand in 2008, escalating to 2.0% by 2015.
 The RPS will require utilities to supply 2% of their power from renewable energy sources by 2008 for certain “eligible customers” and that target will escalate to 25% by 2025.

 A comprehensive listing of enabling EEPS legislation and docket proceedings is available on the Illinois Energy Efficiency Stakeholder Advisory Group website.